-In short, unless you see an obvious source for the leak, sometimes it’s better to start beneath the roof to get a bead on the origin.
-That means crawling around in your attic.
-While it won’t necessarily tell you precisely where the leak is, it can definitely help you eliminate where it isn’t.
-Once you are able to determine the general vicinity of the leak, it will be much easier to track it back to its source from above.
+In short, unless you see an obvious source for the leak, sometimes it’s better to start beneath the roof to get a better insight into the origin, which means crawling around in your attic.
+If you're not up for the job, don't worry; you're local roofing contractor will be happy to oblige.
+While it won’t necessarily tell them precisely where the leak is, it can definitely help to eliminate where it isn’t.
+Once they're able to determine the general vicinity of the leak, it will be much easier to track it back to its source from above.

-Since water always runs downhill, it’s quite possible that you still may be unable to pinpoint the cause of the leak.
+Since water always runs downhill, it’s entirely possible that you still may be unable to pinpoint the cause of the leak.
 If that’s the case, the best thing you can do is to tarp the area where the leak was discovered and call in a professional.
-Not only will a licensed roofer be able to spot the problem, he or she will also be able to plug the leak before it does any more damage to your home.
+Not only will a licensed roofer be able to spot the problem, but he or she will also be able to plug the leak before it does any more damage to your home.

-Any crack, crevice or even the tiniest of holes is all water needs to permeate your home.
+Any crack, crevice, or even the tiniest of holes is all water needs to permeate your home.
 Since the gutters are located directly above the outer walls, it won’t be long before the water starts to puddle which could cause mold to grow long before the leak is noticed by you.
 Fortunately, this is one of the easiest leaks to prevent.
 If you have gutters, make sure you clean them out annually.
 If you have a lot of leaf litter lying on the roof, this can cause the same problem as clogged gutters.
 So, make sure you blow twigs and leaf litter off the roof to prevent leaf dams from forming.

-Once a leak gets started, it can cause timber to rot or it can start mold to grow between the walls of your home.
+Once a leak gets started, it can cause timber to rot or mold to grow between the walls of your home.
 Left untreated, either of these problems could grow to gargantuan proportions in a few months or years.
 That’s why every homeowner should take the time to trace a leak from cradle to grave if they don’t want to wind up with a much larger problem down the line.
 It’s cheaper to fix water damage earlier than later.